Reader-supported. We may earn a commission on purchases through our links. Disclosure ›

 Can I take drum mallets and brushes on a plane?

-Read Next: Can You Bring Drumsticks on Planes?
+Read Next: Can I Bring Drumsticks on Planes?

 Can I bring drums on planes (bass, snare, tenor, timpani, conga, bongo, toms, etc.)?